blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PoisoningtheWellIR-main/navigate.md

 ![DC/ERP](./images/dcerp.PNG)

-The protcol that has caused us some concern is [DCE/RPC](https://en.wikipedia.org/wiki/DCE/RPC).
+The protocol that has caused us some concern is [DCE/RPC](https://en.wikipedia.org/wiki/DCE/RPC).
 This protocol indicates something is happening with the Domain Controller and it is likely that a [DCSync attack](https://blog.nviso.eu/2021/11/15/detecting-dcsync-and-dcshadow-network-traffic/) is taking place.

 ![uhoh](./images/dsbind.PNG)